blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 Type extension can be seen as the concept of adding properties to an existing entity type `Type` by creating a new type `SubType` that has a specific relation to `Type`.
 Using `SubType` in place of `Type` must be possible when extending a type, which means that existing properties and links may not be modified.

 For example, an `Employee` entity type can be an extended version of `Person`.
-This `Employee` type could contain domain-specific fields, making it more concrete while keeping compatibility with `Person`.
+This `Employee` type could contain domain-specific properties, making it more concrete while keeping compatibility with `Person`.

 If the `Person` entity type contains required properties `Name` and `Age`, the `Employee` entity type would inherit these properties and perhaps add a `Occupation` property. `Employee` would _not_ be able to overwrite any of the properties given by `Person` e.g. it's not possible to turn `Name` into an array or make it optional.
 This restriction is important as disabling overwriting enables `Employee` instances to be valid `Person` instances i.e. compatibility with `Person` is kept.